-- A Member addressing the Assembly who is called to order by the Speaker or on a point of order raised by another Member shall sit while the point of order is stated. - (2) When the point of order has been Explanation stated the Member called to order may explain. - (3) The Speaker may permit debate strictly Relevant debate relevant to the point of order before giving a decision.
+- 24 (1) A Member addressing the Assembly who is Points of order called to order by the Speaker or on a point of order raised by another Member shall sit while the point of order is stated. - (2) When the point of order has been stated, the Explanation Member called to order may explain. - (3)The Speaker may permit debate strictly Relevant debate relevant to the point of order before giving a decision.